-Consider the worst case scenario
+Consider the worst-case scenario

-Save enough money to back you up for three to six months – give your side venture everything you've got and if it's not working, you can go back to freelancing or find a job.
+Save enough money to back you up for three to six months – give your side venture everything you've got, and if it's not working, you can go back to freelancing or find a job.

 Reduce overheads as much as possible

 Make your life cheap and cheerful.
-I’ve been out and about chatting to people in similar boats and it's interesting to hear that many made drastic lifestyle changes to follow their hearts.
+I’ve been out and about chatting to people in similar boats, and it's interesting to hear that many made drastic lifestyle changes to follow their hearts.
 Leaving London, for example, is a common theme.
 What can you let go of to ease the pressure to earn?
 Meanwhile, Wealthsimple has some excellent tips on saving money.

 No job or client is safe anyway

-We often delude ourselves that we're secure in our current situation but anything might change overnight.
+We often delude ourselves that we're secure in our current situation, but anything might change overnight.
 If the only thing that's holding you back is the fear of your venture suddenly turning sour, imagine what you could achieve with more focus, time and headspace!

 Open up your world to other entrepreneurs

 It's so easy to get stuck at our desks, never venturing out to be social.
-Side projects can definitely make us hermits as we strive to succeed.
+Side projects can make us hermits as we strive to succeed.
 But meeting others in a similar boat can be incredibly enriching.

 I did so myself this week, meeting Algy Batten of The Art of Ping Pong and former Five Foot Six fame.
-It was wonderful to share our experiences of running agencies and building side projects.
-It gave me courage and confidence in my own plans.
+It was good to share our experiences of running agencies and building side projects.
+It gave me courage and confidence in my plans.
 And hopefully, I returned the favour.
 Get out there and seek advice.
 Don't think you're alone – you'll be surprised just how many people are willing to help.

 Give yourself a break

-If you're going through lots of change, and some of that involves letting go of a business that you've invested a lot of blood, sweat and tears into, it's only natural that you'll be feeling vulnerable.
-Perhaps lacking in confidence.
+If you're going through lots of change, and some of that involves letting go of a business that you've invested a lot of blood, sweat and tears into, it's only natural that you'll be feeling vulnerable — perhaps lacking in confidence.
 You're human, not a machine.

 Remember how far you've come.
 Give yourself that pat on the back you deserve.
 Celebrate the little wins along the way.
 Because building any business is hard.
-And this side project will naturally come with its own challenges.
+And this side project will naturally come with its challenges.